Lagane with chickpeas.

-Typical of Southern Italy, lagane with chickpeas is very popular in Basilicata, Calabria, Campania and Puglia.
+Typical of Southern Italy, lagane with chickpeas is very popular and traditional in Basilicata, Calabria, Campania and Puglia.
 However, there are a number of variations of this dish in the South; with or without tomatoes, with or without bacon, with or without lard etc. Some recipes are more like a soup, others are drier.

-Lagane with chickpeas is both nutritious and tasty!
+Lagane with chickpeas is healthy and nutritious!

-You can, of course, use canned chickpeas to cook a faster more convenient version, but you will also lose out on taste as pre-soaked and cooked dry chickpeas are far more flavourful.
+You can, of course, use canned chickpeas to cook a faster more convenient version, but you will also lose out on taste as pre-soaked and cooked dried chickpeas are far more flavourful.
 Canned chickpeas may also contain more sodium and unless you purchase canned chickpeas in cans labeled “BPA-free,” you’ll be exposed to bisphenol A, or BPA.